SilentVoid13/Templater/docs/docs/terminology.md

 To understand how [Templater](https://github.com/SilentVoid13/Templater) works, let's define a few terms:

 - A **template** is a file that contains **commands**.
-- A text snippet that starts with an opening tag `<%`, ends with a closing tag `%>` and that contains some **variable / function** is what we will call a **[command](commands)**.
+- A text snippet that starts with an opening tag `<%`, ends with a closing tag `%>` and that contains some **variable / function** is what we will call a **[command](./commands/overview.md)**.
 You can also call a command a **placeholder** if you prefer.
-Check [this](commands) to find more advanced usage of commands.
+Check [this](./commands/overview.md) to find more advanced usage of commands.
 - A **variable or a function** is an object that we can invoke using a **command** and that returns a value (the replacement string)

 There are two types of variables / functions you can use:

-- [Internal variables / functions](internal-variables-functions).
+- [Internal variables / functions](./internal-variables-functions/overview.md).
 They are **predefined** variables / functions that are built within the plugin.
 As an example, `tp.file.title` is an internal variable that will return the name of the file.
-You can find a list of all the internal variables and functions [here](internal-variables-functions).
-- [User defined functions](user-functions).
+- [User defined functions](./user-functions/overview.md).
 Users can define their own functions in the plugin settings.
 They are either system command user functions or script user functions.

 To summarize things, we have the following idea: